cablehead/ktlawsf/src/markdown/about/alison.md

 ## Recognition

-Alison was recognized as a Northern California Rising Star and included in San Francisco Magazine's list of "Top Women Attorneys in Northern California" in 2016 and in 2017.
+Alison was recognized as a Northern California Rising Star and included in San Francisco Magazine's list of "Top Women Attorneys in Northern California" in 2016, 2017, and 2018.

 ## Professional Associations and Memberships